 With an eye toward global citizenship, art historians explore world cultures through their aesthetic traditions.
 On field studies to places like Rome and Athens you’ll apply what you’re learning in class to the real world.

-Through volunteer and internship experiences with local museums, like Rollins’ very own Cornell Fine Arts Museum and its Alfond Collection of Contemporary Art, students gain hands-on professional experience.
+Through volunteer and internship experiences with local museums, like the College’s very own Rollins Museum of Art and its Alfond Collection of Contemporary Art, students gain hands-on professional experience.

 Interested in Studying Art History at Rollins?